anandsushant/bolt/README.md

 # blitz
-A high-performance C++ simulation of a stock trading system, focusing on low-latency data transmission
+A high-performance C++ simulation of a trading system, focusing on low-latency data transmission